ThePension/StashRoom/README.md

 | `D` | Discard changes (with backup) |
 | `Esc` | Close modals |

+## Licensing

+This project is licensed under PolyForm Noncommercial 1.0.0.
+You may fork this repository on GitHub and submit pull requests and patches for collaboration purposes.
+Any redistribution outside GitHub or any commercial use is not permitted without a separate license from the authors.

 ---

 **Built with ❤️ using Rust, React, and TypeScript**